-Today's Team sees renewed energy among its clients after the lockdown.
+Today's Team sees a lot of energy among its clients despite a second lockdown.

 Today perhaps needs another approach than yesterday and tomorrow may also demand something different from us.
 Today's Team is ready to respond to a new reality at any time.
 Years ago we started to organize our agency in an online environment.
 Therefore we gained a lot of experience working remotely.
 That is really valuable, especially now.
-In the first month of the lockdown, we saw the communication budgets drop.
-Now a few months later, we see a strong recovery with a renewed energy among our clients.
+After months of uncertainty, all eyes are on a rapid recovery of the economy.
+Our clients do not want to lose valuable time after a second lockdown.

 Founder and creative director Today’s Team